2bbb/ofxVoiceSynthesizer/README.md

 1. Add AppKit.framework to your project
 2. Include ofxVoiceSynthesizer.h
-3. Open Project Setting -> TARGETS -> Build Phases -> Compile Sources
-4. Add Flag "-x objective-c++" for all file of .cpp
+3. Open Project Setting -> TARGETS -> Build Phases -> Compile Sources, and add flag "-x objective-c++" for all file of .cpp

 ## API